Starkku/Phobos/docs/New-or-Enhanced-Logics.md

 ### Delayed firing

 - It is possible to have any weapon fire with a delay by setting `DelayedFire.Duration` on a WeaponType - it supports a single integer or two comma-separated ones for a random range to pick value from.
   - `DelayedFire.Animation` can be used to define animation to create when the delay timer starts.
-If `DelayedFire.AnimIsAttached` is set to true, the animation is attached to the firing TechnoType and if `DelayedFire.CenterAnimOnFirer` is set the animation is created at the firer's center rather than at the firing coordinates.
+    - If `DelayedFire.AnimIsAttached` is set to true, the animation is attached to the firing TechnoType.
+If `DelayedFire.RemoveAnimOnNoDelay` is also set to true the animation is removed when the duration expires or firing is interrupted regardless of its remaining lifetime.
+    - If `DelayedFire.CenterAnimOnFirer` is set the animation is created at the firer's center rather than at the firing coordinates.
   - If the weapon was fired by InfantryType and `DelayedFire.PauseFiringSequence` is set to true, the infantry's firing sequence animation is paused when it hits the firing frame defined by `FireUp/Prone` or `SecondaryFire/Prone` in its `artmd.ini` entry until the delay timer has expired.

 In `rulesmd.ini`: